What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 2. $100 Startup

-I bought this not that long ago when I was in Amsterdam visiting family.
+I bought this a couple years ago when I was in Amsterdam visiting family.
 Yeah, that’s right.
 I mixed quality family time with a lil Chris Guillebauejhdfe love in (can never spell Chris’s surname, but out of respect I took a minute to get the right spelling, it’s Guillebeau).

 How could I not?